Analysis | Post-Trump, his party and his favorite network have to figure out their relationship with reality

 That was exacerbated by Trump’s focus on maintaining his relationship with his base.
 It meant his lying constantly, misrepresenting his own positions and failures and generally fostering broad conspiracy theories about his opponents.
 That instinct — that it was better to have people believe something false than believe something negative about himself — helped create the space for the QAnon conspiracy theory to flourish.

 QAnon evolved from a bizarre theory that emerged at the end of the 2016 campaign in which it was alleged that prominent Democrats were involved in sex trafficking at a D.C. pizza shop.
-When an anonymous individual calling himself Q began claiming that he was working within Trump's government to uproot similar activity, it caught fire.
+When an anonymous individual calling himself Q began claiming that he was working within Trump’s government to uproot similar activity, it caught fire.
 The idea that the president was actively engaged in a private fight against an obvious evil allowed his supporters to believe that external chaos was a mask for internal competence, however nonsensical.
-This was simply an outgrowth of Trump's approach to his supporters: believing nonsense was more palatable than accepting reality.
+This was simply an outgrowth of Trump’s approach to his supporters: Believing nonsense was more palatable than accepting reality.

 “I don’t know much about the movement other than I understand they like me very much, which I appreciate,” Trump said in August.
 Later, he would praise QAnon for its ostensible focus on sex trafficking, essentially celebrating its allegations against his opponents.